natelandau/vid-cleaner/README.md

     -   `poe test` runs all tests with Pytest
 -   Run `uv add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `uv.lock`.
 -   Run `uv remove {package}` from within the development environment to uninstall a run time dependency and remove it from `pyproject.toml` and `uv.lock`.
+-   Run `uv lock --upgrade` from within the development environment to update all dependencies in `pyproject.toml`.